Difference between Salary Account and Savings Account

 Additional FeaturesOnline banking, salary creditOnline banking, bill payments, etc.

-Fees & ChargesOften comes with reduced or waived fees for various services, including account maintenance, transactions, and moreMay charge nominal fees for specific services such as ATM withdrawals, chequebook issuance, and account maintenance
+Fees & ChargesOften comes with reduced or waived fees for various services, including account maintenance, transactions and moreMay charge nominal fees for specific services such as ATM withdrawals, chequebook issuance and account maintenance

 While both Salary Account and Savings Account serve specific purposes, they differ in various aspects.
 Savings Accounts are designed for general banking needs and savings, offering higher interest rates and may have higher balance requirements.
 On the other hand, Salary Accounts are exclusively used to receive salary payments, with zero or low balance requirements.
 They typically have similar interest rates to savings accounts and may offer additional benefits like special offers and exclusive services for salary customers.